Positive and Transcultural Psychotherapy

 My work experience in multicultural environments, along with my language skills in German, Polish, and English, allows me to communicate flexibly in various languages.

-Are you looking for psychological support?
+Are you looking for therapeutic support?
 I’m here to listen and work together with you to find the right solution for you.

 What is Positive and Transcultural Psychotherapy?